diegodiasfernandes/flashkeras/README.md

 - Set the Optimizer
 - And many more

-**TIP:** Also, at any point (before fit of course), if you want to use one of the many other most specific keras functions you can use flash.getSequential() and continue from there!
+**TIP:** Also, at any point (before fit of course), if you want to use one of the many other most specific keras functions you can always use FlashSequential.model as a normal keras.Sequential model!

 #### ``transferlearning.FlashTransferLearning``
 - How many layers you want from a network